AtharvaMutsaddi/BoilerPlateUtilForC/README.md

 # BoilerPlateUtilForC
 A boiler plate util which enables u to create or open a program (like vim on windows as well).
+Please NOTE: this program opens the program in VisualStudio as of this Update and only works for C, C++ files as of now.
 To use this: just write the name of the program you want to open/create with a space between the program name and the file type (.c/.cpp)

 EXAMPLE: